 Local: Lotteries are illegal except as authorized by Illinois law.
-All municipalities and counties are authorized to license raffles and to charge license fees, to be set by their governing bodies (230 ILCS 15/l ff.).
+All municipalities and counties are authorized to license raffles (and counties to license poker runs) and to charge license fees, to be set by their governing bodies (230 ILCS 15/l ff.).